aloycwl/InsightGenesis/README.md

 For more information, please visit [Insight Genesis's Tech Presentation](https://insightgenesis.my.canva.site/)

-To see button examples: please visit [Current Githug Page Example](https://aloycwl.github.io/insightgenesis/example.html)
+Please visit our [example page](https://api.insightgenesis.ai/example) in simple HTML form on how to use our API

 ![Current Architecture](https://raw.githubusercontent.com/aloycwl/insightgenesis/refs/heads/main/currentarch.png)

-## Activate the Server
+## Activate the Server (for self-hosting)

 To start the server, run: